Shockoe Hill Burying Ground Historic District: History

 The Shockoe Hill Burying Ground Historic District occupies 43 acre of land bounded to the south by E. Bates Street, to the north by the northern limit of the Virginia Passenger Rail Authority (previously the CSX rail line) right-of-way (City of Richmond parcel #N0000233022) at the southern margin of the Bacon's Quarter Branch valley, to the west by 2nd Street, and to the east by the historic edge of the City property at the former location of Shockoe Creek.
 The District encompasses most of a 28.5 acre tract acquired by the city of Richmond in 1799 to fulfill several municipal functions, along with later additions to this original tract.

 The district features a suite of municipal functions and services concerned with matters of public welfare, health, and safety, which the City of Richmond relegated to its then-periphery on its northern boundary during the nineteenth century.
 It includes three properties which have long been recognized and celebrated, that are individually listed on the Virginia Landmarks Register and the National Register of Historic Places: the Almshouse, Shockoe Hill Cemetery, and Hebrew Cemetery.
-It additionally includes three newly identified sites: the City Hospital and Colored Almshouse Site, the City Powder Magazine Site, and the Shockoe Hill African Burying Ground.
+It additionally includes four newly identified sites: the City Hospital and Colored Almshouse Site, the City Powder Magazine Site, the Poor House of 1806, and the Shockoe Hill African Burying Ground.
 The district was also the site of the city gallows.

 The Shockoe Hill African Burying Ground is likely the largest burial ground for free people of color and the enslaved in the United States.
 It is conservatively estimated that over 22,000 people of African descent were buried in its 31 acre.
 It was opened in 1816, and closed in 1879 due to overcrowded conditions.
 It is one of "Virginia's most endangered historic places".
 Current threats to the burial ground include the DC2RVA passenger rail project (high-speed rail), the east-west Commonwealth Corridor, and the proposed widening of I-64, along with various infrastructure projects.